Meadowlarke/Bibliography/Bibliography.md

 mm.
 16: At what is the end of the A section in the original, Liszt repeats the melody here but an octave below, this time around highlighting his accompaniyment, which is like the original, but flashier.

 mm.
-31: Medial Casusura of a sort.
+29: Medial Casusura of a sort.
+With large rolled chord on tonic.

 mm.
-32: Begining of B section.
+30: Begining of B section.

 mm.
 38: Turn ornament in the original is notated as correspondig grace notes.